-ORGANISATIONAL STRUCTURE - Kavli UK
+ORGANISATIONAL STRUCTURE – KAVLI UK

+Kavli UK is part of the Kavli Group.
 The Kavli Group has been operating in international markets for more than 100 years.
 Today our products are present in more than 20 countries around the world.
 With products and product expertise from all the Kavli companies, the Kavli Group offers nutritious, quality food for consumers on all five continents of the world.

 The UK was one of the early export markets for Kavli and its Primula Cheese brand was first sold in the UK in 1929.
 The first UK factory was opened in 1936 near to Newcastle-upon-Tyne and under the leadership of Knut Kavli, the UK business was established and is now situated on the Team Valley in Gateshead.
 In 1997 Kavli UK acquired the Castle MacLellan pâté business located in Kirkcudbright in South West Scotland.
-In 2013 Kavli UK acquired the St Helen's Farm goats' milk business located in York.
-Kavli UK currently has 250 employees across its three sites and makes a range of food products including cheese spreads, snacks and dips under the Primula brand.
-Chilled pâté is made under the Castle MacLellan brand and goats' milk products under the St Helen's Farm brand.
+In 2013 Kavli UK acquired the St Helen’s Farm goats’ milk business located close to York.
+Kavli UK currently has around 280 employees across its three sites and makes a range of food products including cheese spreads, snacks and dips under the Primula brand.
+Chilled pâté is made under the Castle MacLellan brand and goats’ milk products under the St Helen’s Farm brand.
 Kavli UK also manufactures a range of private label products for UK supermarkets.

 Kavli UK will not maintain business relationships with any suppliers that we know violate the human rights of its own colleagues.
 Kavli UK will also undertake due diligence when considering contracting with new suppliers.